-There are a variety of ways this can happen.
+There is a variety of ways this can happen.
 Parents may not be aware of the levels of fluoride their city water supply contains, and give their children fluoride supplement products even though they’re already getting sufficient fluoride from the water supply.
 Or, they may purchase toothpastes or mouth rinses without noticing that they contain fluoride.

 Parental vigilance is the key to preventing fluorosis.

-The best way to find out if your child needs supplemental is to talk to your child’s dentist.
-If your city water supply is fluoridated, your dentist will be able to tell you how much fluoride is in it and how much, if any, supplemental fluoride your child need for strong, healthy teeth.
+The best way to find out if your child needs supplemental fluoride is to talk to your child’s dentist.
+If your city water supply is fluoridated, your dentist will be able to tell you how much fluoride is in it and how much, if any, supplemental fluoride your child needs for strong, healthy teeth.

 Read labels carefully so that you know which products contain fluoride and which don’t, and monitor your children’s use of fluoridated products, to ensure they don’t ingest toothpaste or mouth rinses, and that products that should be ingested are consumed as prescribed.